Coochiemudlo Island Heritage Society

 Moreton Bay was explored for the first time in July 1799, when Matthew Flinders in the Norfolk, a 25-ton sloop built at Norfolk Island, sailed into the Bay on a voyage of discovery.
 Flinders hoped to find a considerable river flowing into the Bay, and so be able to penetrate into the interior of the country.
 However, although he failed to find a river of the type he was seeking, he landed on a ‘sixth island’ in the southern part of Moreton Bay.
 That ‘sixth island’ was Coochiemudlo.

-Every year the residents of Coochiemudlo hold a re-enactment to mark the anniversary of the landing.
+Every year in July, the residents of Coochiemudlo hold a re-enactment to mark the anniversary of the landing.

 Coochiemudlo Island Heritage Society acknowledges the Quandamooka of the Jandai language group as the traditional custodians and caretakers of the island we call home.
 We pay our respects to Elders past, present, and emerging and acknowledge that sovereignty was never ceded.